 If an employee is paid on a basis other than the number of hours worked, he/she may not be paid less than the NMW for ordinary hours worked.

 The new National Minimum Wage is R20,00 for each ordinary hour worked; however, the following categories of employees have been excluded:

 - Workers employed in the extended works programme – R11,00 per hour; and

 - Workers who have completed a learnership are entitled to the allowances referred to in Schedule 2 of this Act.

-In terms of Section 18 of the Bill, an Employer or a registered Employers’ Organisation acting on behalf of its members may apply for an exemption from paying the NMW.
-On 7 February 2018, the Department of Labour indicated that it was in the process of finalising the draft exemption regulations.
+In terms of Section 15 of the National Minimum Wage Act, an Employer or a registered Employers’ Organisation acting on behalf of its members may apply for an exemption from paying the new National Minimum Wage.
+The draft regulations have been published on 20th June 2018 in regard to the exemption application process.

 - the procedure for obtaining an exemption;

 - the details to be submitted with an exemption application;